Introduction to Microsoft Configuration Manager

 • Addressing regulatory compliance

-• Creating Configuration Items and Configuration Baselines
+• Creating and deploying Configuration Baselines

-• Using troubleshooting tools
+• Troubleshooting tools

 Need Help Finding The Right Training Solution?